dint-dev/universal_io/README.md

 which was licensed under a BSD-style license (license terms of Dart SDK can be found in the source code files that were derived from Dart SDK).

+## Dart SDK 2.5
+  * Upcoming Dart SDK 2.5 has major breaking changes in _dart:io_.
+Supporting them means that we had to introduce breaking changes in this package.
+  * If you use Dart SDK 2.4 or less, you should use version constraint ^0.7.3.

 ## Issues
   * Found issues?
 Report them at the [Github issue tracker](https://github.com/terrier989/dart-universal_io/issues).
   * Have a fix?
 [Create a pull request](https://github.com/terrier989/dart-universal_io/pull/new/master)!